the fresh films reviews

 Review

 In plot and structure, Blood Feast, in retrospect dubbed as the first ever splatter film, is reminiscent of the slasher genre which developed about a decade later.
-As such, whatever creativity director Herschell Gordon Lewis brought into this was purely graphical; that is to say, the up until this point unprecedented use of stage blood and gory prosthetic makeup.
-It is quite obvious that this was the one area in which Lewis and co. put in a real effort, and some of it looks semi-realistic and undoubtedly brought chills down the spines of young drive-in moviegoers back in the early sixties.
+As such, whatever creativity director Herschell Gordon Lewis brought into this was purely graphical; that is to say, the up-until-this-point unprecedented use of stage blood and gory prosthetic makeup.
+It is quite obvious that this was the one area where Lewis and co. put in a real effort, and some of it looks semi-realistic and undoubtedly brought chills down the spines of young drive-in moviegoers back in the early sixties.
 With that said, everything else about Blood Feast is amusingly unprofessional, from the appalling acting to the bad camera work.
-Only recommended for the hardcore horror and cult film buffs.
+Only recommended for hardcore horror and cult film buffs.

 [BACK TO INDEX]